AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 (gdb) x/s 0x2004
 0x2004: "Hello, world!"
 ```
-> An excerpt from a "Hello, World!"
+> A dump of a "Hello, World!"
 C program

 ## Breakpoints
 The _break_ command (shortcut: _b_) puts a [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) in the program, stopping the flow of execution until resumed maually.